farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 ![Good Enough target](../post-media/SWEBOK/iterative-good-enough.drawio.svg)

 Each hypothesis/test cycle tells us something about the problem and solutions.
 These increments progressively interpolate to a final solution.

 We can consider lifecycle stages as benchmarks in these accumulated increments of understanding.
 Certain amounts of understanding may trigger review, change in process, or transfer of work that we see as lifecycle stages.

 Note that there is no single perfect solution.
 Instead, there is a target of "good enough".
 Any solution that meets all known requirements falls in "good enough".
-Conversely, satisfying requirements is our stop condition to consider work complete.
+Conversely, satisfying requirements is our stop condition to consider work complete ("definition of done").

 > A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away. - Antoine de Saint-Exupery

 Good requirements are essential.
 Bad requirements cause us to narrow in on the wrong solutions and consider work finished before it meets the actual customer need.
 The further off our requirements, the worse our solutions.

-Fortunately, requirements mostly need to limit explorations to the right area.
-[As shown in the first section](#software-lifecycle-of-problem-understanding), we progressively refine the problem as we work on it.
+Fortunately, requirements mostly limit explorations to the right area.
+[As shown in the first section](#software-lifecycle-of-problem-understanding), lifecycle stages progressively refine the problem as we work on it.
 Our "good enough" target gets better as we go, so long as we pay attention to trade-offs and feedback.

 Undoubtedly, more requirements will also appear after work is delivered.
 This is the "monitor" stage of the lifecycle.
 This shifts target of "good enough" and we iterate to reach the new target just like before.